-The Company conducts the majority of exploration and evaluation activities in the United States.
-As such, it is subject to risk due to fluctuations in the exchange rates of the Canadian and US dollars.
-As at March 31, 2022, the Company had a US foreign currency net monetary asset position of approximately US\$133,189 and a MXN Peso net monetary liabilities position of approximately MXN Peso 2,578,837.
-Each 10% change in the US dollar and Mexican peso relative to the Canadian dollar will result in a foreign exchange gain/loss of approximately \$16,600 and \$16,200, respectively.
+The Company conducts the majority of exploration and evaluation activities in the United States and Mexico.
+As such, it is subject to risk due to fluctuations in the exchange rates of the Canadian dollars, US dollars, and Mexican peso.
+As at March 31, 2023, the Company had a US foreign currency net monetary asset position of approximately US\$152,950 and a MXN Peso net monetary asset position of approximately MXN Peso 2,206,742.
+Each 10% change in the US dollar and Mexican peso relative to the Canadian dollar will result in a foreign exchange gain/loss of approximately \$20,700 and \$16,600, respectively.